-Before I dive into the theatrical performance that is installing your IKEA SEKTION kitchen, I wanted to dedicate this post to all of you who have survived putting together a piece of IKEA furniture.
+Before I dive into the theatrical performance of what it’s like installing IKEA SEKTION kitchen cabinets, I wanted to dedicate this post to all of you who have survived putting together a piece of IKEA furniture.

 Forget your allen (hex) key for this one.
 IKEA’s Kitchen Installation Guide comes complete with a cartoon character blob person, that reminds me of a cartoon I used to watch as a child called La Linea.